 Respect the belongings of others

 You might be used to sharing everything at home, or completely don’t care if people use your stuff without asking.
 Congrats, you’re extremely chilled out.
 However, some people just aren’t used to that sort of behaviour and will find it weird if you use their pans without asking, or borrow some shower gel.
 Eventually you will adjust to their way of doing things and all of you will know your boundaries.
 Initially, just show a little respect.
 This also means looking after the security of the house by locking windows and doors and protecting everyone’s stuff.

 Make a rota

-It’s the classic suggestion for helping you and your housemates share the load in terms of the boring tasks (yep, you’ll be doing plenty of these) that need doing.
+It’s the classic suggestion for helping you and your housemates share the load in terms of the boring tasks (yep, you’ll be doing plenty of boring tasks) that need doing.
 These of course include tidying up, doing the washing, paying bills, buying the milk/bin bags/tea and taking out the rubbish.
 Sadly these tasks can’t just fall on one person because that’s when these conflicts kick start.
 Chip in, do your bit and everyone will get on like a house on fire.
-Of course, you could all just do nothing, then there wouldn’t necessarily be any problems between you but you also might not be able to see each other through the towers of dirty dishes and old rags...
+Of course, you could all just do nothing, then there wouldn’t be any problems.
+But we wouldn’t recommend that…

 Talk to your housemates

 Seems unbelievably simple, but not communicating the things that upset you is a big problem in housemate relations.
 Keeping problems bottled up, like when your housemate keeps using your favourite mug, or keeps leaving everything in the sink, will only cause resentment and, more than anything, will simply mean nothing gets sorted out.
 No matter how big or small the problem is, talk to your housemates.
 They’ll respect your honesty and it will open them up to the idea of speaking more freely with you.
 But address the problems politely!
 Ranting will only make people defensive and less willing to help you out.